|« PreviousNext »|

 In the Summary section, click the option to View charges and download PDFs.

 You can get detailed reports of your charges for a month in CSV (comma-separated value) format.
 The report is generated for both estimated month-to-date charges and final month-end charges.
-You can also obtain a CSV report that lists account activity in hourly increments.
+You can also get a CSV report that lists account activity in hourly increments.
 You can view these reports in common applications that can read CSV files such as Microsoft Excel, or you can write custom applications that access the billing data within the CSV file.

 If you sign up for Programmatic Billing Access, you can get your CSV report for your estimated and final charges from an Amazon S3 bucket you specify.
 The file contains charges for the account, broken down by AWS product and individual type of usage.